ClinicalTrials.Veeva

 About

 The overall aim of the present 9-week intervention study is to determine how a healthy drinkable in between meal affects cognitive function and brain activity in healthy adults 70 years and older.
 Secondary, the study also investigates the impact of the intervention on low grade inflammation, immune function, gut health, body composition, physical function, and well-being as secondary or exploratory outcomes.
-The present study has as the potential to prevent or slow down the onset of cognitive decline as it targets healthy older adults and gives additional insight regarding secondary and exploratory outcomes.
+The study products have the potential to lower chronic low-grade inflammation in the elderly, improve nutrition and thereby contribute to healthy aging including cognitive function, and the study will also give additional insight regarding secondary and exploratory outcomes.

 Full description